ma-gilles/recovar/README.md

 ## Limitations

 - *Symmetry*: there is currently no support for symmetry.
 If you got your poses through symmetric refinement, it will probably not work.
 If you make a symmetry expansion of the particles stack, it should probably work but I have not tested it.
+* *Memory*: you need a lot of memory to run this.
+For a stack of images of size 256, you probably need 400 GB+.
 - *Other ones, probably?*

 ## Contact